ar-io/ar-io-node/docs/windows-setup.md

     - Open a text editor (e.g., Notepad):
         - Press `Windows Key` and search for "Notepad".
         - Click on "Notepad" to open the text editor.
-    - Paste the following content into the new file:
+    - Paste the following content into the new file, replacing \<your-domain> with the domain address you are using to access the node:
         ```
         GRAPHQL_HOST=arweave.net
         GRAPHQL_PORT=443
         START_HEIGHT=1000000
+        ARNS_ROOT_HOST=<your-domain>
         ```
         - The GRAPHQL values set the proxy for GQL queries to arweave.net, You may use any available gateway that supports GQL queries.
-Your node can handle direct GQL queries, but only indexes L1 transactions by default and will fall back on your chosen proxy for any transactions not indexed.
+If omitted, your node can support GQL queries on locally indexed transactions, but only L1 transactions are indexed by default.
         - `START_HEIGHT` is an optional line.
 It sets the block number where your node will start downloading and indexing transactions headers.
 Omitting this line will begin indexing at block 0.
+        - `ARNS_ROOT_HOST` sets the starting point for resolving ARNS names, which are accessed as a subdomain of a gateway.
+It should be set to the url you are pointing to your node, excluding any protocol prefix.
+For example, use `node-ar.io` and not `https://node-ar.io`.
+If you are using a subdomain to access your node and do not set this value, the node will not understand incoming requests.
     - Save the file with the name ".env" and make sure to select "All Files" as the file type.
 This helps to ensure the file saves as ".env" and not ".env.txt"

     **Note**: The `.env` file should be saved inside the same directory where you cloned the repository (e.g., `ar-io-node`).